 Dr. Robinson has developed collaborations with universities and foreign governments, including the Johns Hopkins University, North Carolina State, and the United Kingdom, Canada, Australia, France, Germany, and others.

-At RenovaCare, Dr. Robinson oversees and directs the Company’s strategy, execution and engagement with government agencies, commercial research groups, academic institutions and select opinion leaders.
+Dr. Robinson oversees and directs RenovaCare strategy, execution and engagement with government agencies, contract research organizations, academic institutions and select opinion leaders.